-Russia says U.S. gave only a few minutes warning before strike in Syria
+Russia says U.S. gave only a few minutes’ warning before strike in Syria

 While the United States has not targeted the area since 2019, Israel regularly strikes sites near the Syrian-Iraqi border, bombing Iranian and Iranian-backed groups and their facilities, as well as positions of Iran’s Islamic Revolutionary Guard Corps, designated a terrorist group by the United States.

+“The implicit message is that the strike is not about the strike itself but the messages it carried,” said Omar Abu Layla, head of the monitoring group Deir al-Zour 24, which has a network on the ground in the area.
+The Americans “are not negotiating on the Iranian file outside of Iran,” he said. “[They] may agree [with Iran] on the nuclear issue, but will continue to strike militias that follow Iran outside.”
+Abu Layla added that the strike shows that the United States won’t let ally Israel bear the brunt in hitting that area alone.

-Lavrov claimed to have intelligence that America had no plans to leave Syria and was aiming to break up the country.
+Lavrov claimed to have intelligence that America has no plans to leave Syria and was aiming to break up the country.

 “It’s been alleged that they’ve decided never to leave Syria, up to the point of the country’s breakup,” Lavrov said, adding that Moscow wants to resume contacts with Washington over the conflict.